Setup

 - Name: Queried URL Schemes

-- String value: viveglass-connect
+- Value: viveglass-connect

-- Key: NSBonjourServices.
+- Key: NSBonjourServices

 - Name: Bonjour services

-- String value: _viveglass_connect._tcp
+- Value: _viveglass_connect._tcp

 Step 2: Initialize the SDK